Cultural consensus theory: Models

 Cultural consensus theory encompasses formal and informal models.
-Practically speaking, these models are often used to estimate cultural beliefs, including the degree to which individuals report such beliefs.
-The formal cultural consensus model models the decision-making process for answering questions.
-This version is limited to categorical-type responses: multiple-choice type questions (including those with dichotomous true/false or yes/no responses) and responses to open-ended questions (with a single word or short phrase response for each question).
-This version of the model has a series of additional assumptions that must be met, i.e., no response bias.
+The formal cultural consensus model is based on the decision-making process for answering questions.
+This version is limited to categorical-type response data: multiple-choice questions (including those with dichotomous true/false or yes/no responses) and responses to open-ended questions (with a single word or short phrase response for each question).
+This version of the model has additional assumptions that must be met, i.e., no response bias, although results are robust when low to moderate response bias is present.
+The formal model is based on a mathematical model with a set of logical axioms and derived propositions that allow for the estimation of model parameters.
 The formal model has direct parallels in signal detection theory and latent class analysis.

 An informal version of the model is available as a set of analytic procedures and obtains similar information with fewer assumptions.
 The informal model parallels a factor analysis on people (without rotation) and thus has similarities to Q factor analysis (as in Q Methodology).
 The informal version of the model can accommodate interval estimates and ranked response data.
 Both approaches provide estimates of the culturally correct answers and estimates of individual differences in the accuracy of reported information.

-One specific method of the formal version used in the analysis of data is the mathematical model, which is a set of logical axioms as well as derived propositions and assumptions that explain how empirical variables fit in the model's parameters.
-The informal model, on the other hand, uses reliability analysis.
+A reliability analysis on respondents also can be used to approximate results with factor analysis on respondents.
+The reliability analysis, however, uses the simple, unweighted average or modal response to estimate the culturally correct answers.